besim-nesimi/bun-drop/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run "npm start" to open the web application and "npm run db-json" to run the database in port 7000:

 ### `npm start`
+### `npm run db-json`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.